 If you live in Arizona you are in luck, Arizona has the best knife laws of all 50 states.
+There are no illegal pocket knives in Arizona.
 Basically, you can own any type of blade you want and carry it concealed or in the open without worry.
 There are no municipal laws so you won’t have to worry about cops the next town over harassing you for something that is legal in your home town.

 What is Legal/Illegal in Arizona

 - Pocket knives are legal.

 - Switchblades, gravity knives, Bowie knives, and stilettos are legal.

 - Knives of any length are legal.

 - It is legal for anyone over 21 to carry knives concealed.

 - It is illegal to not inform a police officer when they stop you that you are carrying a concealed knife when the knife is not a pocket knife.

 - It is illegal for someone under 21 years of age to carry a non-pocket knife concealed.

 - It is illegal to bring a knife into schools.